dhis2/training-docs/content/general_guidance/creating_new_training.md

 # Introduction

-This document discusses some of the various approaches that are taken when conducting a DHIS2 academy or training.
-Common challenges and with potential solutions to mitigate them are also discussed.
-This covers the following areas as it relates to DHIS2 training:
+This document discusses some of the various approaches that are taken when creating a DHIS2 academy or training.
+This covers the following areas as it relates to DHIS2 training development:

 * Understanding the needs of your audience
 * Designing your course